salahineo/contact-form/README.md

 ### Goal

-This is a simple contact form using PHP-Mailer library with gmail SMTP server.
-I coded this project to practice my knowledge of HTML, CSS, jQuery, and PHP in a real project.
+This is contact form using PHP-Mailer library with gmail SMTP server.
+I coded this project to practice on my knowledge of HTML, CSS, jQuery, and PHP in a real project.

 ### Benefits